lagbolt/library/TechServices.md

 Here's the tenth entry:  "**Involve all library staff in database maintenance.**  Have staffers report errors to a central person, preferably someone in the cataloging department.
 Many library staff make extensive use of the library catalog and are in a position to observe errors.
 Take advantage of their catalog use and ask them to report the errors they find.

 "Library catalogs should be tools for research; we must not allow them to become barriers to retrieval.
 Libraries are obligated to to make services as error-free as possible.
 A coordinated effort to eliminate errors in online catalogs demonstrates a strong commitment to quality service.
 The reward of this work will be better access to library materials for our patrons."

+Something Einstein didn't say:  Everything should be made as simple as possible, but not simpler.